ddhb1989/PyQt-Widgets/README.md

 ## PyQtSnake
 PyQtSnake is a simple Snake game that is easy to implement

+## PyQtMediaViewer
+MediaViewer Widget<br />
+- Shows the media contents of a folder
+- Contains a integrated picture viewer

 ## PyQtCamera
 Camera Widget<br/>
 - Recording Pictures and Videos with sound<br>